 As Stewart Moore, Founder and CEO of EarthCheck and Managing Director of the APEC Co-operative Research Centre for Sustainable Tourism, says: ‘The tourism industry recognizes that the GSTC can play an important role in establishing some base line standards for sustainability.
 Unfortunately, complete confusion reigns, because of the inconsistent certification terminology which is being used, and the fact that the GSTC is itself offering commercial and consulting services to market – which is surely hardly a role for the certifier of certifiers.’

-Some hotel groups are already planning to be GSTC-Certified, and one has even indicated that they are doing so because GSTC is linked to the UN – an association that makes it, in their eyes, easier to explain to guests.
-GSTC represent a diverse and global membership, including UN agencies, and it was funded by the United Nations World Tourism Organisation from its birth in 2007 until 2013.
-But it’s not part of the UN, and whilst it certainly started life well-intended, the current confusions are taking it down a different track.
+Some hotel groups that are already planning to be GSTC-Certified has even indicated that they are doing so because GSTC is linked to the United Nations (UN) – an association that makes it, in their eyes, easier to explain to guests.
+GSTC was an organization formed in 2007 and named the “Partnership for Global Sustainable Tourism Criteria” as a coalition of 32 partners, initiated by the Rainforest Alliance, the United Nations Environment Programme (UNEP), the United Nations Foundation, and the United Nations World Tourism Organization (UNWTO).
+But it’s not part of the United Nations or linked to it, and whilst it certainly started life well-intended, the current confusions are taking it down a different track.

 GSTC CEO, Randy Durband, noted ‘I have a high degree of respect for the scientific and rigorous foundation of EarthCheck’s schemes.
 It is an excellent program, but the marketplace has been unwilling to purchase that particular scheme in significant numbers.
 Most businesses opt instead for lesser-priced schemes.
 My own hope is that someday the awareness level and pickup of certification in general will allow for greater awareness and respect for EarthCheck’s full program that includes benchmarking.’